crashdaddy/puzlr/README.md

     - or click on their name on the puzzle page
   - high score tracking on the puzzle
   - random puzzle
+  - copy puzzleID to clipboard
   - cheat mode
-  -- user profiles (have to be logged in to see)
+  - user profiles (have to be logged in to see)
-  -- timer and time tracking
+  - timer and time tracking
-  -- refresh same puzle
+  - refresh same puzle

 TODO (short term):